 Of course, one different interaction in one meeting won’t change the culture right away.
 But consistent Interaction Interventions can inspire more and more others to think and interact differently… and the ball starts rolling.
 And then, one day, the new has become normal.

 “Could we do a quick round and share everyone’s observations?”

 “No need to ask!
 I can’t wait to hear your solutions”, the CEO answered, leaning in.
 You could tell he was open and interested.
 The energy in the room was palpable, as John began to share his thoughts…

 I look forward to hearing your experiences…!
 Please let me know in the comments.

 My book “Developing a Positive Culture where People and Performance Thrive” focuses on what you can personally do to develop a positive culture.
 Based on both research and practice, you’ll see how to engage your co-workers with Interaction Interventions or Change Circles.
 If you influence one person, one interaction at a time, you contribute to a more positive organization.

 Join this Academy if you want to learn more.
-We’re starting a new class in September, if you want to learn with and from others!
-The curriculum can be done self-paced as well.
+The curriculum can be done self-paced.

 © Marcella Bremer, 2018.
 All rights reserved.